Table of contents

 Of course, like most things, there are exceptions to this rule.
 We agreed to a wonderful sit where the host was quite slow to respond to the initial contact because he had missed the email.
 He was most apologetic and we were satisfied that this was not a indication of our future relationship.

-When was the last time you really felt someone listened to you and understood what you felt?
+When was the last time you really felt someone listened to you and understood how you felt?
 And how did you feel as a result?
 Chances are this person was a great listener and that you felt great!

 So what is listening?
 Most of us spend our time in conversations thinking about what to say when the other person stops talking.
-Good listeners give the other person their full attention, they show interest verbally and with their body language and they confirm understanding.
+Good listeners give the other person their full attention, show interest verbally and with their body language and confirm understanding.